AdobeDocs/analytics.en/help/admin/tools/user-management/user-migration/t-migrate-users.md

    </tr>
    <tr>
       <td colname="col1"> <p>Legacy Login Disabled </p> </td>
       <td colname="col2"> <p>Legacy login using a company ID is disabled.
-Users will now access the CX Enterprise using their Adobe ID or Enterprise ID.
+Users now access CX Enterprise using their Adobe ID or Enterprise ID.
 When all your users have reached this phase, you have completed the migration. </p> <p>In the migration, the legacy login is disabled.
 Users are redirected to <span class="filepath"> experiencecloud.adobe.com</span> and must log in using the Adobe ID or Enterprise ID. </p> </td>
    </tr>
    </tbody>
    </table>